FabricMC/fabric-docs/develop/data-generation/advancements.md

 An advancement is made up a few different components.
 Along with the requirements, called "criterion," it may have:

 - An `AdvancementDisplay` that tells the game how to show the advancement to players,
-- `AdvancementRequirements`, which are different from criterion (we'll go over these later), %% TODO: What are these? %%
+- `AdvancementRequirements`, which are lists of lists of criteria, requiring at least one criterion from each sub-list to be completed,
-- `AdvancementRewards`, which the player recives for completing the advancement.
+- `AdvancementRewards`, which the player receives for completing the advancement.
 - A `CriterionMerger`, which tells the advancement how to handle multiple criterion, and
-- A parent `Advancement`, which organizes the heirarchy you see on the "Advancements" screen.
+- A parent `Advancement`, which organizes the hierarchy you see on the "Advancements" screen.

 ## Simple Advancements {#simple-advancements}